-Within East Nashville, sports enthusiasts frequent the Edgefield Sports Bar and Grille for billiards and darts.
+Within East Nashville, sports enthusiasts frequent the Edgefield Sports Bar and Grill for billiards and darts.
 Mad Donna’s serves up innovative cuisine and creative cocktails for dinner.
 For a taste of old Mexico, visit the Rosepepper Cantina, where guests may find themselves being serenaded by a Mariachi band.
 Across the street is Eastland Café, a vibrant neighborhood restaurant that is both comfortable and casually elegant.
-Enjoy Germantown East’s contemporary French-inspired cuisine or take in some live music with dinner at The Family Wash which offers a small but delicious menu along with local bands and musicians performing Tuesday through Saturday nights.
+Take in some live music with dinner at The Family Wash which offers a small but delicious menu along with local bands and musicians performing Tuesday through Saturday nights.

 Another new restaurant to the scene is Mas Tacos Por Favor, described by many as “the best thing since country music in Nashville.”
 Originally a mobile food truck, it also has a permanent location.
 Add fresh salsa and guacamole to tacos and enchiladas and you have a neighborhood favorite.

-Margot Cafe and Bar, housed in an antique gas station turned brick-and-timber gourmet restaurant, has quickly become one of Nashville’s most outstanding restaurants.
-Chef Margot McCormack uses only fresh ingredients gathered that day.
-Also check Margot’s other restaurant located just across the street.
-Marché Artisan Foods is a European-style bistro that serves breakfast, lunch, dinner, and a popular weekend brunch.
+Margot Cafe and Bar, housed in an antique gas station turned brick-and-timber gourmet restaurant uses only fresh ingredients gathered that day.
+Check Margot’s other restaurant located just across the street, Marché Artisan Foods, a European-style bistro that serves breakfast, lunch, dinner, and a popular weekend brunch.

 Nashville’s first vegetarian restaurant, The Wild Cow, serves vegetarian and vegan fare in a fun, casual atmosphere.
 All food is purchased in its whole form, and they also make their own sauces, dressings, soup stocks, etc.

-Pop into another vintage store, HumanKind Made: Locally Made Goods, and find vintage and modern apparel in a quirky atmosphere for men and women.
+Pop into HumanKind Made: Locally Made Goods and find vintage and modern apparel in a quirky atmosphere for men and women.
 Every corner is filled with great finds and many locally, hand-made items.
+Old Made Good (OMG) is a little bit of everything: vintage goods, clothing and accessories, handmade local art, one-of-a-kind finds, and re-purposed and rescued furniture abound.
 Finish up your day by driving to Fanny’s House of Music and search through their great selection of new, used, and vintage merchandise (clothing and instruments) – all in a comfortable and easy environment.